 Why do an engine compression test?
 Well, it may help you to find out if the engine is shot and if this is the reason why it won't start or the reason you have a hard to diagnose misfire condition.

-TIP 1: If your vehicle starts and runs...
-I suggest that you perform the compression test with a slightly warmed up engine.
+TIP 1: If your vehicle starts and runs then I suggest that you perform the compression test with a slightly warmed up engine.
 My recommendation is to let a completely cold engine run for about 15 minutes and no more.

-TIP 2: If your vehicle DOES NOT start and run... you don't have to worry about testing the compression of the cylinders with a warmed up engine.
+TIP 2: If your vehicle DOES NOT start and run then you don't have to worry about testing the compression of the cylinders with a warmed up engine.

 TIP 3: The compression test is done with the engine cranking.
 So you need to take all necessary safety precautions.
-Your safety is your responsibility... so use common sense and think safety all of the time.
+Be careful, use common sense and think safety all of the time.

 TEST 1: Dry Compression Test

-This illustration will help you to make sense of the results of the engine compression test, since you need to know the number of the engine cylinder you're testing.
+The illustration above will help you to make sense of the results of the engine compression test, since you need to know the number of the engine cylinder you're testing.

 OK, this is what you'll need to do:

-Since you'll be cranking the engine... disable the fuel system now.
+Disable the fuel system.
 You can easily do this by simply disconnecting the four fuel injectors from their electrical connectors.